slaclab/indico-slac/README.md

 include:
 - Copying pre-defined configuration files to a volume on host
 - Editing `indico.conf` file to configure it for local environment
-- Running container with `indico db prepare` command to create database schema
+- Running container with `indico db prepare` command to create database schema, or restoring a backup of PostgreSQL dump if migrating from previous version

 First step is to generate default configuration file: